PolarTerrestrialEnvironmentalSystems/Bering_Sea_Plankton_Sequencing/Shotgun/README.md

 ```

 ```
-# set directory to database in the following lines
+# set directory to the database in the following lines
 INDEXDB=/path/to/database/nt-hops-20-11-03_step8/
 NCBIRESC=/path/to/database/ncbi
 ```